 This customized spectrum of services will offer you a range of export focused trainings.
 You only need to take the trainings that are relevant to you.
 Trainings themes include export finance, lead prospecting, exporting and shipping, and market analysis.

 What happens if I don’t complete a training?

-We will cover 50% of the cost of the training and advising in which you completed.
+We will only cover 50% of the cost of the training and advising you complete.
 If you don’t complete a training, we can’t reimburse you.

 What if I already export to other international markets?

 That’s fine.
 We’d still love to help you access a new market.
 Sign up.